See the past: Time-Reversed Scene Reconstruction from Thermal Traces Using Visual Language Models: Simulations and Results

 To investigate how different generative models perform in past-scene reconstruction, we employed the proposed scheme and only changed the generative model.
 For that we compared with DALLE 3 \cite{openai2023dalle3}, Grok~\cite{xai2025grok}, Pixverse~\cite{pixverse2025}, Flux Kontext\cite{batifol2025flux}, Seeddream 4.0~\cite{seedream2025seedream}, and Gemini 2.5 Flash Image~\cite{google2025gemini2_5}.
 All of them are VLM, where the generating process is constrained by the prompt used in our methodology.
-Figure~\ref{fig:model_analysis} illustrates this comparison: the top row shows the reference RGB and thermal input image, while the following rows display the reconstruction produced by different generative models.
+Table \ref{tab:comparativa_metodos} presents the quantitative results, demonstrating that Gemini 2.5 Flash achieves the highest performance and most consistent results in almost all evaluated metrics.
+To further illustrate these findings, a qualitative comparison is provided in Figure~\ref{fig:model_analysis}: the top row shows the reference RGB and thermal input image, while the following rows display the reconstruction produced by different generative models.
 This setup allows us to systematically assess how models vary in their ability to integrate multimodal cues, preserve environmental fidelity, and render temporally consistent human actions, thereby shedding light on their robustness in tasks that require reasoning about the immediate past.

+Importantly, the proposed methodology is inherently model-agnostic.
+It is not tied to any specific generative architecture, but instead defines a modular framework.
+Consequently, future advances in generative modeling can be incorporated directly without structural modifications, thereby enabling the framework to benefit naturally from improvements in semantic consistency and physical plausibility.